Off-Campus Work-study Program

 America Reads Tutors & America Counts Tutors

-The America Reads and America Counts Programs are a part of a national campaign that challenges elementary school aged children to excel in reading and mathematics.
-This includes helping students who are English-language learners, students with disabilities, and students who just need a little bit of extra support.
+The America Reads and America Counts Programs are a part of a national campaign that challenges elementary school-aged children to excel in reading and mathematics.

-These positions are available to students who are eligible for Federal Work-study Grant only.
-Please refer to your student ASSIST account, email workstudy@utrgv.edu or visit your nearest UCentral for more information.
+These positions are available to students who are eligible for Federal Work-Study.

-Work-Study is a student aid program that encourages students to seek part-time employment while enrolled in school, so they can earn, rather than borrow, money to help pay for educational expenses.
+The Work-Study Program is a student financial aid program that encourages students to seek part-time employment while enrolled in school, so they can earn, rather than borrow, money to help pay for educational expenses.

-The incentive to hire work-study students is the hourly-wage subsidy the Work-Study Program provides.
-Under this program, the Work-Study grant funds 100% of the student’s wages, so there is no cost to the department.
-Once the Work-Study award is exhausted, the work-study student employee would need to stop working.
-Wages earned beyond the work-study award may be charged to the Off-Campus Agency.
+The biggest incentive to hire UTRGV work-study students is the hourly-wage subsidy provided by the program the Work-Study Program provides.
+Under an agreement with UTRGV, Work-study funds 100% of the student’s wages, meaning there so there is no cost to the agency.
+Once the student’s work-study award is exhausted, employment must stop.
+Any wages earned beyond the award amount would be the responsibility of Off-Campus Agency.

-Yes, there are some restrictions on the use of Work-Study funds.
-Work-Study funds cannot be used to pay students whose job:
+There are some restrictions on the use of Work-Study funds.
+Work-Study funds cannot be used to pay students for their jobs if it:

 - Replaces a full-time employee's position, regardless of when or why that position was eliminated or otherwise became vacant, including replacing workers on strike.